Scalable Community Detection Using Quantum Hamiltonian Descent and QUBO Formulation: Evaluation

 \subsection{QUBO Solver with GUROBI and QHD}

 Comparing the computational performance between GUROBI and QHD presents unique challenges due to their different control parameters.
 While GUROBI can be configured with node exploration limits and termination times, QHD allows adjustment of sample sizes and iteration counts.
-To establish a fair comparison, we adopted a time-based benchmarking approach: first measuring QHD's execution time, then allocating GUROBI the same as its time limit.
+To establish comparisons, we adopted a time-based benchmarking approach: first measuring QHD's execution time, then allocating GUROBI the same as its time limit.
 This methodology is justified because superior performance can be demonstrated either through faster execution at equal solution quality or through better solutions within equal time constraints.
 Our experiments focused on the latter approach, comparing solution quality between the two solvers under equivalent time constraints.
 The results demonstrate that QHD achieves higher solution quality while GUROBI cannot finish with status as OPTIMAL within the allocated time.
-These experiments were conducted using four NVIDIA A5000 GPUs, and it's worth noting that QHD's performance can be further enhanced with additional computational resources due to its inherent massive parallelism capabilities.
-The results in Figure~\ref{fig:TimeLimitReached_analysis} demonstrates robust performance patterns across a substantial dataset of 938 instances.
+It's worth noting that QHD's performance can be further enhanced with additional computational resources due to its inherent massive parallelism capabilities.
+The results in Figure~\ref{fig:Optimal Solutions_analysis} and Figure~\ref{fig:timelimit} demonstrate robust performance patterns across a substantial dataset of 938 instances.
 In the 199 cases where GUROBI found proven optimal solutions (typically smaller problems with mean size of 54 variables), QHD matched these optimal solutions in 75.4\% of cases.
 More importantly, in the larger set of 739 instances where GUROBI hit its time limit (predominantly larger problems with mean size of 614 variables), QHD demonstrated superior performance by finding better solutions in 71.4\% of cases and matching GUROBI's solutions in another 17.2\%.
 While the time-limited instances show lower sparsity (mean 0.028 vs 0.157), this is primarily a characteristic of larger problem instances rather than a direct driver of performance difference.
 The results, based on this comprehensive dataset, strongly indicate QHD's effectiveness for larger-scale optimization problems where traditional solvers face computational limitations, regardless of sparsity.